 Because time and again, many of those bands really go way over board with whatever it is they try to achieve.
 To the point of an identity crisis full of molten cheese, where these outfits cannot decide if they want to be an opera or not.

 Now, to project such a prodigious award on an Extreme Metal or Black Metal band is relatively rare.
 The epic label is not unheard of neither.
 But you’d often find them in electronically and atmospherically challenged regions like Caladan Brood, Sojourner, or Summoning.
 Nowhere near an opera of sorts.

 But – as usual – there are exceptions.
 Those that defy norms and go full-scale epic blast.
 Right through the darkest realms of Black Metal in total theatrical mode.

 The ghostly haunt of Carach Angren is one of them.

 This is one of these bands, where the mood must be right so that you are ready for some serious and horrible hauntings.
 We had to really give their 2012 piece Where the Corpses Sink Forever a few very good listens.
 Until the truly dark side kicked in, very necessary for such a dreary soundscape.
 And once we got there, the record really got its icy hooks into me, like seldom an album did over time.

 As is custom with Carach Angren, this is again a story told, one that neatly embeds into a theme.
 Which leads to lyrics delivered in this unusual staccato fashion, with seemingly no reason or rhyme.

-And Where Corpses Sink Forever tells a rich and complex narrative.
+And Where the Corpses Sink Forever tells a rich and complex narrative.